-Asia shares sluggish, Mexico peso up on exit polls
+China shares slip anew, Mexico peso up as Obrador wins

-SYDNEY (Reuters) - Asian shares were subdued Monday ahead of a week packed with major economic events, while Mexico's peso MXN= firmed as exit polls pointed to a decisive victory for presidential front-runner Andres Manuel Lopez Obrador's party.
+SYDNEY (Reuters) - Asian share markets were burdened by fresh losses in China on Monday, while Mexico’s peso firmed as exit polls pointed to a decisive victory for presidential front-runner Andres Manuel Lopez Obrador’s party.

-Dealers said the seemingly clear win would at least settle one source of political uncertainty.
+Dealers said the clear win would at least settle one source of political uncertainty.
 Yet leftist Obrador is also expected to inject a dose of nationalism into government and sharpen divisions with U.S. President Donald Trump.

-Oil prices had taken an early spill after Trump tweeted that Saudi Arabia had agreed to lift oil production by “maybe up to 2,000,000 barrels”.
+Trump also loomed large in oil markets with crude taking a spill after he tweeted that Saudi Arabia had agreed to lift oil production by “maybe up to 2,000,000 barrels”.

 The missive was later downplayed by the White House and Saudi Press Agency.

-Brent crude LCOc1 was down 61 cents at $78.62 a barrel, while U.S. crude fell 62 cents to $73.53.
+Brent crude LCOc1 lost $1.06 to $78.71 a barrel, while U.S. crude fell 94 cents to $73.21.
 The pullback was modest given U.S. crude rallied more than 8 percent last week, while Brent gained more than 5 percent.

+In equity markets, Shanghai blue chips resumed their slide with a fall of 1.3 percent and soured sentiment in the region.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dipped 0.16 percent, having shed 2 percent last week.

-In share markets, Japan's Nikkei .N225 dipped 0.1 percent, with a survey of manufacturers showing sentiment had darkened a shade in the face of trade war threats.
+Japan's Nikkei .N225 dropped 0.5 percent, with a survey of manufacturers showing sentiment had darkened a shade in the face of trade war threats.

 The purchasing managers’ index (PMI) still edged higher for June, though exports orders softened.